skovy/skovy.dev/content/blog/separating-webpack-from-the-rails-asset-pipeline/index.md

 This setup lasted a long time.
 As the codebase grew using the new technology, the engineering team grew, and the product needs changed the disadvantages of this setup started to become bigger problems.
-For us, there were three main pain points.
+There were three main pain points.

 ### Source maps